jrbing/dotfiles/README.md

-# Dotfiles #
+# dotfiles #

-Originally posted here as a way to synchronize settings across multiple machines.
-Most likely not useful to anyone other than myself.
+Posted here as a way to synchronize settings across multiple machines.
+I doubt they're suitable for anyone else, but feel free to peruse and copy what you like.

 ## Installation ##